assapin/incubator-liminal/docs/liminal/internal-design.md

 Built in executors include *K8s executor* and *EMR executor*, that are able to send tasks to be executed on a K8S cluster, and on an EMR cluster accordingly.

-However, before tasks can be sent to run on e.g. K8s, they need to by **built**
+However, before tasks can be sent to run on e.g. K8s, they need to be *built*

-**Builder** - For a *Task* to be executed on it's target platform, the user provided code needs to be built into a packaged artefact.
+**Builder** - For a *Task* to be executed on its target platform, the user provided code needs to be built into a packaged artefact.
 For example, to run a *Task* on K8s, the user code needs to be built into a docker image (and then pushed into a Container registry that is available for the cluster).